mmagnus/rna-tools/README.md

 A core library and a set of programs to run various Python functions related to work, initially, with PDB files of RNA structures, but right now this is a huge toolbox of tools to process various types of RNA data.

 **That is why in 2019, after publishing our U6 Molecular Cell paper I decided to rename the package to rna-tools.
-Simply, various tools to work with RNA, alignments, sequences, structures, trajectories, RNA-seq data.**
+Simply, various tools to work with RNA data: sequences, alignments, structures, trajectories, RNA-seq.**

 The software is used by me in my servers **NPDock** (RNA/DNA-protein docking method, http://genesilico.pl/NPDock/) and **SimRNAweb** (RNA 3D structure prediction method, http://iimcb.genesilico.pl/SimRNAweb/) and **mqapRNA** (RNA 3D quality control, http://iimcb.genesilico.pl/mqapRNA/).